mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `blockprod_stop_job`

-When called, the job manager will be notified to send a signal to the specified job to stop running
+When called, the job manager will be notified to send a signal to the specified job to stop running.

 Parameters: